gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Always use 'peer_identifiers' to convey Sender IDs as node identifiers.

 * Stale Sender IDs provided when rekeying the group.

+* New resource for late retrieval of stale Sender IDs.

 * Added examples of message exchanges.